 Go Dimensional With Multi-Width Deck and Porch Boards

-Add dimension to your backyard porch by using boards with multiple widths.
+Add dimension to your backyard deck or porch by using boards with multiple widths.
 Depending on your needs and the size of your outdoor living space, you can potentially use deck boards in your application.

 Boards with multiple widths available include: